 The School counts with the participation of internationally renowned musicians, including some Prince of Asturias Awards laureates.

-Since then, the Prince of Asturias Foundation's backing of orchestral and musical training activities has intensified, supporting numerous pedagogical initiatives, some of which have been directly designed by The Virtuosi's team of professors.
+Since then, the Princess of Asturias Foundation's backing of orchestral and musical training activities has intensified, supporting numerous pedagogical initiatives, some of which have been directly designed by The Virtuosi's team of professors.

 After years of collaboration and on the initiative of Yuri Nasushkin, the Foundation created its International Music School in 2005 to mark the 25th anniversary of the Prince of Asturias Awards.